 If I've only just gone over the threshold, but I won't exceed it next year, can I argue my case with HMRC?

-If you can provide evidence and explain why the value of your taxable supplies will not go over the de-registration threshold (£83,000 in 2017/18) in the next 12 months, you may not have to register.
+If you can provide evidence and explain why the value of your Vat taxable turnover will not go over the de-registration threshold of £83,000 in the next 12 months, you may not have to register.
 However, you still have to inform HMRC National Registration Service that you have reached the limit.

 Can I reclaim VAT on business purchases before I registered?